During a laminectomy the surgeon removes enough bone and tissue from the back of the spine to free trapped nerves.

 A laminectomy is usually done under general anaesthetic and takes between one and three hours.

-Your surgeon will make a cut in the centre of your back.
+Your surgeon will make a cut in the center of your back.
 They will remove enough bone and tissue from the back of your spine to free the trapped nerves.
 In some cases your surgeon may need to join the bones using a bone graft.
 If your surgeon feels your spine may be unstable they will use metal screws and rods to permanently connect two or more of your vertebrae together (spinal fusion).

 After a laminectomy